The pub-rock charm bubbles to the surface on the second album, and the hits started coming.

 Side two is a vast improvement.
 It kicks off with one of Jools Holland’s Jerry Lee Lewis numbers, Hop Skip & Jump.
 Jools has a much better voice than Difford—a list that would also include Paul Carrack, Keith Wilkinson and a raccoon caught in an electric fence.
 “Up The Junction” is pure genius, a story of “boy meets girl, girl has baby, boy loses girl and baby” rendered with just the right amount of bewildered innocence by Tilbrook.
 Hard To Find is sung by Difford (see earlier raccoon comment) and has a nice chorus plus a little piano solo from Jools (pure salt, those).
 Slightly Drunk is a good try, indicating that Squeeze and Queen may have more in common than four letters.
-“Goodbye Girl,” here in its elpee version, is a brilliant idea with some wonderful singing that has too many synthesizers, but you can’t hold a great song down, and this low-key ballad about an encounter with a prostitute is a career keeper.
+“Goodbye Girl,” here in its elpee version, is a brilliant idea with some wonderful singing that may have too many synthesizers, but you can’t hold a great song down.
 The album closes with a sort of redemption for Difford, “Cool For Cats,” who totally nails the Dury-inspired vocals on this zany stream-of-consciousness series of vignettes.

 That Difford and Tilbrook are a terrific songwriting team is evident on Cool for Cats.
 So is the fact that the band only has one true lead vocalist, although Holland provides a nice respite.
 Argybargy would cement their status as pop geniuses, and nothing on Cool for Cats is as ridiculously catchy as “Pulling Mussels From A Shell” or “Another Nail In My Heart,” but it’s definitely a hop, skip and jump in the right direction.
 That you can get all the essential bits of Cats on Singles, 45s and Under (including the superior single version of “Goodbye Girl”) renders this less of a compulsory purchase nowadays.
 Unless you want to make one of those album-cover clocks from it, which would look totally cool.